canahmed11/Chronometer/README.md

-# Kronometre
+# Chronometer
-2 butonlu kronometre
-2 butonlu örnek kronometre çalışması.
+Example of a 2 button chronometer.